 The design requirement brief we worked up with the Operators required we hit three main criteria, lightweight, breathable and packable.
 As a result of the testing and evaluation process the other requirement was a “silent or stealth” outsole.
 What they wanted to end up with is a shoe they could operate in the field with and when getting back to the base, work out in or wear casually.
 One of the big components they latched onto was the stability arch or the extra material under the arch area.
 The benefit is the shoe helps engage more of the sensory receptors in the foot, resulting in better balance.

-So, to make the shoe work on rope climbs we would have to add material that takes away from the majority of the features we tried to build in.
+So, to make the shoes work on rope climbs we would have to add material that takes away from the majority of the features we tried to build in.
 In the development cycle, the activities we put them through included rope climbs, various obstacles and cross-fit specific workouts.
 During this process we had to make some decisions to hit the end result we were looking for.
-There were also a whole host of biomechanical and construction considerations we considered during this process and had to compromise in the area we felt had the most to give, which was rope climbs, as it’s not a common activity.
-We tell you this because we want to emphasize that our shoes do many things well, but they don’t do everything—no shoe does—so we ask that you exercise common sense, as well as your body, when using your LALOs.
+There were also a whole host of bio-mechanical and construction considerations we considered during this process and had to compromise in the area we felt had the most to give, which was rope climbs, as it’s not a common activity.
+We tell you this because we want to emphasize that our athletic shoes do many things well, but they don’t do everything—no shoe does—so we ask that you exercise common sense, as well as your body, when using your LALOs.

 Q: How do you describe the Zodiac Recon?

 The Zodiac Recon is an over-sized running shoe reinvented through lightweight component construction and responsive geometry.
 It provides the ultimate smooth, yet responsive ride for multi-surface terrain.
 The Zodiac Recon is nimble and quick across a variety of substrates.
 We like to call this shoe a "Hummer with Wings!"

 Q: What does the term "active drop" mean?